 Of Corset Hurts: First thing Dash does after the ceremony is over is strip off her girdle and advise Scootaloo to never let anyone talk her into wearing one.

-Rarity's ability to find gems has been expanded into the ability to know what she and others need, and then let her find it and get it to them.
-This includes the plant that saves Sweet Peach's life, and the alicorn who helped grow it, and enough booze for a massive drinking binge to calm her nerves after the crisis has passed.
+Rarity's ability to find gems has been expanded into the ability to know what ponies need, and then let her find it and get it to them.
+This includes the plant that saves Sweet Peach's life, the alicorn who helped grow it, and enough booze for a massive drinking binge to calm her nerves after the crisis has passed.

 The Plan: Celestia and Luna's plan is thus: find other alicorns, and with a combination of their magic, insight, and (ahem) bloodlines, abolish old age.